spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 Where can I download the latest applications?

-Links available in the [stream](https://cloud.spring.io/spring-cloud-stream-app-starters/#http-repository-location-for-apps) and [task](https://cloud.spring.io/spring-cloud-task-app-starters/#http-repository-location-for-apps) apps project sites.
+See the [stream](https://cloud.spring.io/spring-cloud-stream-app-starters/#http-repository-location-for-apps) and [task](https://cloud.spring.io/spring-cloud-task-app-starters/#http-repository-location-for-apps) apps project sites.

 <!--END_QUESTION-->